import numpy as np

 mu : array-like, optional

-scaling : str, optional
+scaling : {'individual', ...}, optional

 layer_sizes : list of int, optional

-activation : str, optional
+activation : str or callable, optional

 second_order : bool, optional

-l2 : float, optional
+l1, l2 : float, optional

-l_int : float, optional
+l_rec, l_dz, l_dx, l_int : float, optional

 dt : float, optional